 SimpliSafe equipment

 The reason SimpliSafe isn’t higher up on the list is its limited smart home potential.
-SimpliSafe doesn’t sell much smart equipment.
-It’s not compatible with much smart home technology.
+SimpliSafe doesn’t sell a lot of smart equipment, and it’s not compatible with much smart home technology.

 In short, it’s just not possible to control a smart home with SimpliSafe.
 And because SimpliSafe isn’t compatible with Apple HomeKit, you can’t use the Apple Home app to make up for it.
 When I compare SimpliSafe to ADT, for example, that lack of smart home capability is unacceptable.